phillipsj/phillipsj/content/posts/building-go-projects-like-a-mage.md

 - Build Tools
 ---

 Working on cross-platform projects comes with a lot of challenges.
-Several things about go can make that less difficult, like being able to target a different runtime and how you can create files for other runtimes to substitute platform-specific functions.
+Several things about Go can make that less difficult, like being able to target a different runtime and how you can create files for other runtimes to substitute platform-specific functions.
 These are excellent capabilities that I appreciate.

-I do find myself with an issue that is when it comes to build tooling.
-Many people reach for make and or Bash.
-That's fine on a Unix, Linux, or arm system, yet those tools don't work well when it comes to windows.
+I do find myself with an issue when it comes to build tooling.
+Many people reach for Make, Bash, or both.
+That's fine on a Unix, Linux, or ARM system, yet those tools don't work well when it comes to Windows.
 PowerShell is cross-platform and would be a good choice, yet it's another language to learn.

-My background working with the Cake build tool in .net sent me looking for a build tool written in Go.
+My background working with the Cake build tool in .NET sent me looking for a build tool written in Go.
 You may be asking why Go?
 It is a language you are already using to write your code, and it is cross-platform.
 It solves my two most significant issues.

 ## Basic Example